johnsonjohnpat/azure-docs/articles/active-directory/identity-protection/concept-identity-protection-policies.md

 If risk is detected, users can perform self-service password reset to self-remediate and close the user risk event to prevent unnecessary noise for administrators.

 > [!NOTE]
-> Users must have previously registered for self-service password reset before triggering the user risk policy.
+> Users must have previously registered for self-service password reset before triggering the user risk self-remediation.

 ## Next steps